algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport5.md

 ## Conclusion

-We succeeded to complete the program with everything we thought of implementing in it.
+We succeeded in completing the program with everything we thought of implementing in it.
 Now we only have to present our project.
 We are confident about it but we know that we have to focus as much as we can to succeed.